Mascerade/price-assist/README.md

 # Goals of the Price Assist Extension

 * Create a GUI that allows the user to see the prices of the same product on different retailers.
 * Easy to use and navigate
-* Unobstrusive
+* Unobtrusive

 # APIs and Frameworks Used